BartoszRybinski/MusicApp.github.io/README.md

 # MusicApp

 > Website was created for all music lovers.
-The main goal was to practise a new
+The main goal was to practise designing and making websites with a lot of modern animations which can enrich every website.
+This shows how animations can change a simple static website to some interesting product which can be attractive for customer.